RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #431

+I have begun working on the intent engine.
+The goal is to be able to take a stream of intents and create a processing engine that can detect intents from various types of sources, like database changes, text from chat, or other intents happening.
+I've just started tapping into merging basic sources together, but now I have to like add an intent and context to it.
+Still lots to do, but it's a start.

 ## #430

 Finally merged in the vim changes that I made recently and I'm happy to be done